nguyenvukhang/kitty2/docs/kittens/transfer.rst

 This kitten has the ability to use the rsync_ protocol to only transfer the differences between files.
 To turn it on use the :option:`--transmit-deltas
-<kitty +kitten transfer --transmit-deltas>` option.
+<alatty +kitten transfer --transmit-deltas>` option.
 Note that this will
 actually be slower when transferring small files or on a very fast network, because of round trip overhead, so use with care.